utk-cs340-fall22/students/raustin9.md

 ## Reagan Austin

 1. My name is Reagan Austin, but I go by Alex
-1. I am a Junior computer science student here at UTK
+1. I am a Junior computer science student here at UTK, and I had an internship at the Sustainable Future Center this summer.
 1. My interests include
   * Web Development
   * Tennis